FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/About/architecture/COTDomain.md

 ---

 # **COT Domain Model**
+xyz
 The Cursor-On-Target (CoT) Event data model defines a Domain model as a system of abstractions that describes selected aspects of a sphere of knowledge for the TAK domain.
 It is represented as a platform-independent model (PIM) that is independent of the specific technological platform used to implement it.
 The Domain model can be translated into an XML data schema for exchanging time sensitive position of moving objects, or "what", "when", and "where" (WWW) information, between systems.

 ![FTS COT domain Model](https://user-images.githubusercontent.com/60719165/193834333-ea041722-e3ea-46f9-9eb6-7417c19807ea.png)

 ## \_\_serverdestination

 The destination of a certain message.
 Indicates how to communicate back to the sender.